ronnie-llamado/ha-gtfs-rt-v2-bart/README.md

 This project contains a new sensor that provides real-time departure data for local transit systems that provide gtfs feeds.

-It is based on the excellent work that has been done previously by @zacs and @phardy.
+It is based on the excellent work that has been done previously by @zacs, @phardy, and @mark1foley.
 Originally inspired by a desire to make the existing code work with realtime data for trains and buses provided by Translink in Queensland, Australia (who have unique route ids for each route/calendar combination) this version also contains a number of other improvements.

+This fork has been modified specifically for Bay Area Rapid Transit (BART).

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://hacs.xyz/) installed, this will allow you to easily update